 A tool watch on a tool strap is perfectly OK.

 But what if someone puts a dressy watch on a NATO?
 Well, it’s not OK any longer.
 You should avoid this sort of extreme pairing.
 As much as it’s practical, it looks out of place.
 Think of it: an Omega Constellation Pie Pan on a khaki NATO… Something doesn’t add up.

 A NATO can look good with a non-tool watch, especially as it’s often a good option in case of vintage watches with fixed lugs.
 But even then, if the watch in question is a Bauhaus-style dress watch from the late 1930s, it’s better to spend an hour or two searching for a simple, open-ended strap.

-The choice of open-ended ones is very limited, unfortunately.
-A NATO is a long shot in the absence of a better “compromise solution”.
+The choice of open-ended ones is minimal, unfortunately.
+A NATO is a long shot in the absence of a better “compromise solution.”

 All in all, a strap is a matter of preference.
-Personally, I believe that “nothing too fancy” is the way to go.
-Let simplicity and elegance play the key roles.
-I’ve seen uncommon or bold combinations give a really stunning final effect though.
+I believe that “nothing too fancy” is the way to go.
+Let simplicity and elegance play key roles.
+I’ve seen unique or bold combinations give a stunning final effect though.

 Flamboyance, just as anything else, isn’t a bad thing on its own.
-It’s like with strong spices; in the right amount, they will really give a nice twist to the dish. but they’ll mess it up big time if you overdo them.
-A more conservative choice of strap is hardly ever a bad thing, and it certainly is the safer way to go.
+It’s like with strong spices; in the right amount, they will give a nice twist to the dish.
+But they’ll mess it up big time if you overdo them.
+A more conservative choice of a strap is never a bad thing, and it certainly is the safer way to go.

 Do you have any tips on choosing the best watch bands?
 Leave them in the comments below.